xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutors/git-submodules.md

 `distfiles`. `git --recursive` is not tolerable in templates. `git` usage in general should be avoided in templates.

-To add the submodule to `distfiles`, you must have link to an archive containing the submodule.
+To add the submodule to `distfiles`, you must have a link to an archive containing the submodule.
 To get that link, you need to know the version of the submodule that is being used in the packaged release.

 ## Hunting for submodule archives
 I will be showing this off on the